You are planning a small backyard wedding. This post is here to help you along the way!

 Small Backyard Wedding Setup

-A backyard wedding is similar to a traditional indoor wedding in some ways but very different in other ways.
-There are many things that you won’t need such as the design and decoration.
+A backyard wedding is similar to a traditional indoor wedding in some ways but very different.
+You won’t need many things, such as the design and decoration.
 On the other hand, you will need to make up for some of the things you would have in a traditional space.
-If you are having a small backyard wedding you are more likely to have fewer people that will also help with your preparation however at the same time every detail will be more visible and you will want to impress the few whom you’ve invited.
+If you are having a small backyard wedding, you are more likely to have fewer people, which will also help with your preparation; however, at the same time, every detail will be more visible, and you will want to impress the few you’ve invited.

 A Few Things You’ll Need

 You will also want to think about charging stations.
-Everyone will want to make sure that they don’t miss your special moments so think about whether you have one designated table or corner for charging or whether this will be an option at each table.
-Either way, this will be an excellent want to make your guests feel like they are welcome and at home in your backyard.
+Everyone will want to ensure they don’t miss your special moments, so think about whether you have one designated table or corner for charging or whether this will be an option at each table.
+Either way, this will be an excellent way to make your guests feel welcome and at home in your backyard.

-Don’t be afraid to ask your friends and family and especially your wedding party for help with your backyard wedding.
-Be sure that when you ask your wedding party members to take part in your special day that you specifically mention that you are having a wedding at a home rather than traditional space.
-Getting ready for a backyard wedding will require more moving and lifting and rearranging.
+Don’t be afraid to ask your friends and family, especially your wedding party, for help with your backyard wedding.
+Be sure that when you ask your wedding party members to take part in your special day, you mention that you are having a wedding at home rather than in a traditional space.
+Getting ready for a backyard wedding will require more moving, lifting, and rearranging.

-When you have a wedding in a church for example this service might be included by the church staff but when you have a wedding at home be prepared to take responsibility for anything that involves preparing the space.
-It’s not out of question to hire someone to do this as well if you would prefer that one of your wedding party members not do this work in addition to their duties at the wedding.
+When you have a wedding in a church, for example, this service might be included by the church staff, but when you have a wedding at home, be prepared to take responsibility for anything that involves preparing the space.
+It’s not out of the question to hire someone to do this as well if you would prefer that one of your wedding party members not do this work in addition to their duties at the wedding.

 Preparing Your Home

-Remember that your home is a part of the backyard wedding as well as the space where the wedding will take place.
-That just means that you will want to have your home professionally cleaned as a part of preparation.
+Remember that your home is a part of the backyard wedding and the space where the wedding will occur.
+That means you will want to have your home professionally cleaned as a preparation.
 Also, think about how you want guests to have access to your home.
-For example, you can set out a path from the wedding to the restrooms and limit access to the rest of the house or make it clear that people are not necessarily to lounge in the house for most of the day with the exception of perhaps your elderly guests or those who may be staying at the house for the wedding.
+For example, you can set out a path from the wedding to the restrooms and limit access to the rest of the house or make it clear that people are not necessarily to lounge in the house for most of the day except perhaps your elderly guests or those who may be staying at the house for the wedding.

 Coaching Your Wedding Party

-The instructions that you give to your wedding party will be different because you have chosen this venue.
+The instructions you give to your wedding party will differ because you have chosen this venue.
 Let them know what area you prefer for them to spend time in depending on what part of the wedding is taking place.
-This will help it to feel more like a wedding throughout the day rather than if they were all sitting in the same space throughout the events.
-For example, they can process in for the ceremony, sit at a designated table for the reception and enjoy dancing and music in the dance floor area.
+This will help it feel more like a wedding throughout the day rather than if they were all sitting in the same space.
+For example, they can process in for the ceremony, sit at a designated table for the reception, and enjoy dancing and music in the dance floor area.

 Small Backyard Wedding Checklist